-The power Clean
+The Power Clean

-Patrick Beith explains how to perform the power clean
+Patrick Beith explains how to perform the power clean.

 Remember, if you do not feel comfortable with the clean, do not use it.
-Like everything else we teach, safety first.
+Like everything else, we teach safety first.

 Cues for the Power Clean

 Remember, this exercise must be learned using light weights.
-Even if you have athletes who have learned it previous, if they do not perform the lift the way it was described here, they are doing it wrong.
+Even if you have athletes who have learned it previous, if they do not perform the lift the way it is described here, they are doing it wrong.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is:

 Patrick Beth is a co-owner of Athletes' Acceleration, Inc, a company devoted to performance enhancement whose mission is to improve motivated coaches and athletes' knowledge base to enhance athletic performance.
 He is a Performance Consultant certified by the National Strength and Conditioning Association (CSCS), the American Council of Sports Medicine (HFI), the National Academy of Sports Medicine (PES).
 He is a USA Track and Field Level II Coach in the Sprints, Hurdles and Jumps.